Williams withdraws from semifinals in Australian Open tuneup - WHIZ News

 OSAKA IN, HALEP OUT

 That made it two losses from two for Romanian players in the quarterfinals.
-Top-seeded Simona Halep lost to No. 9 Ekaterina Alexandrova 6-2, 6-1.
+Top-seeded Simona Halep lost 11 of the last 12 games in an upset 6-2, 6-1 loss to No. 9 Ekaterina Alexandrova.

+Alexandrova will next play Kaia Kanepi, who got a walkover against No. 8 Karolina Muchova.

+No. 7 Elise Mertens was unable to close out on serve in the second set but recovered to beat No. 3 Elina Svitolina 6-3, 5-7, 10-6 in the last match on Margaret Court Arena.
+She’ll play Osaka in the semifinals.

 AZARENKA ADVANCES